-With more than 30 years of experience in manufacturing metrology products, ELEY Metrology is the leading UK independent manufacturer of precision measuring equipment including our industry-leading range of coordinate measuring machines.
+With more than 40 years of experience in manufacturing metrology products, Eley Metrology is the leading UK independent manufacturer of precision measuring equipment including our industry-leading range of coordinate measuring machines.

-Using high precision manufacturing techniques, and constructed from hand lapped granite, ELEY CMMs are the only machines that do not require software ‘error mapping’.
+Using high precision manufacturing techniques, and constructed from hand lapped granite, our CMMs are the only machines available on the market that do not require software ‘error mapping’.